cosmos/sdk-tutorials/ida-customizations/ida-course/LPs/week-3/index.md

 </HighlightBox>

-You will also learn about CosmJS, the TypeScript library for the Cosmos SKD.
+You will also learn about CosmJS, the TypeScript library for the Cosmos SDK.
 With step-by-step examples, you will learn how to work with CosmJS when building your application-specific blockchain.

 ![LP image - Week 3](/planet-pod.svg)